bodrick/awesome/README.md

 ## JavaScript

+*   [Lombiq/NodeJs-Extensions](https://github.com/Lombiq/NodeJs-Extensions) - Utilities and extensions for Node.js, used in ASP.NET (Core) MVC and Orchard (Core) CMS development.
 *   [mue/mue](https://github.com/mue/mue) - Fast, open and free-to-use new tab page for modern browsers
 *   [ibillingsley/HumbleNewTabPage](https://github.com/ibillingsley/HumbleNewTabPage) - New tab page extension for Chrome and Firefox
 *   [Alexays/Epiboard](https://github.com/Alexays/Epiboard) - Web Extension — A new tab page extension with material design and useful features :new: :tada: